eherra/failOverflow/README.md

 - Tests missing (:'D)
 - There can be some laziness found on TypeScript typing
-- MongoDB Aggregations queries could have some refactoring since some of them got quite monsterious
+- MongoDB Aggregations queries could have some refactoring (e.g. more `pipeline` usage on `$lookup` stages) since some of them got quite monsterious
 - Input validations, especially on server side could be enhanced
+- I didn't put that much effort for mobile UI/UX